 - Different denominators

-If denominators are same, then such fractions are said to be like fractions and can be added directly.
-But if the denominators are different, (such fractions are called unlike fractions) then we need to rationalise the denominators and then add the numerators, keeping the denominators of the fractions common.
+While adding fractions, if denominators are the same (such fractions are said to be like fractions), then they can be added directly.
+But if the denominators are different, (such fractions are called unlike fractions) then we need to make the denominators same and then add the fractions.
 Learn like or unlike fractions, here.

 Adding fractions with Different Denominators